noamross/quickscraper/README.md

 ## Installation

-You need `node.js` installed 0.8 or later to run quickscraper.
+You need `node.js` 0.8 or later installed to run quickscraper.
 You can get it [here](http://nodejs.org/).

-In R, run,
+In R, run:

 ```
 if(!require(devtools)) install.packge("devtools")